microexs/accesscontrol/README.md

 <br />

-### Role and Attribute based Access Control for Node.js
+### Subject and Attribute based Access Control for Node.js

-Many [RBAC][rbac] (Role-Based Access Control) implementations differ, but the basics is widely adopted since it simulates real life role (job) assignments.
+Many [RBAC][rbac] (Subject-Based Access Control) implementations differ, but the basics is widely adopted since it simulates real life subject (job) assignments.
 But while data is getting more and more complex; you need to define policies on resources, subjects or even environments.
 This is called [ABAC][abac] (Attribute-Based Access Control).

 With the idea of merging the best features of the two (see this [NIST paper][nist-paper]); this library implements RBAC basics and also focuses on *resource* and *action* attributes.